 When will it be necessary?

 It was initially planned to be 100% operational by 2021.
-But the process has suffered some delays and the ETIAS form is now expected to be required by the end of 2022.
+But the process has suffered some delays and the ETIAS form is now expected to be required by the november of 2023.

 Therefore, you don’t have to worry about it yet.
 It won’t be until the end of next year that this registration will be compulsory to enter Spain.